stffffn/hugo-blog/content/posts/2023-06-19-how-to-trigger-ios-login-autofill-for-a-local-react-project.md

 #### Customizing the `/etc/hosts` file

-- Assumption: An IP is not accepted for the autofill (although you could create the login data manually).
+- Assumption: An IP is not accepted for the autofill (although you could create the login data manually)
 - E.g. from `127.0.0.1 localhost` to `127.0.0.1 thisisafakedomain.com`
 - Calling the page (`thisisafakedomain.com:3000`) works fine, but autofill is still not triggered

 #### Starting the app on port 80 (http)

-- Assumption: A domain with port specification is not accepted for autofill (although you could create the login data manually).
+- Assumption: A domain with port specification is not accepted for autofill (although you could create the login data manually)
 - Background: Port 80 is reserved for http, so you don't need to specify the port anymore.
-So instead of `thisisafakedomain.com:3000` you can simply call `thisisafakedomain.com`.
+So instead of `thisisafakedomain.com:3000` you can simply call `thisisafakedomain.com`
-- It can be started with `sudo PORT=80 npm run serve`.
+- It can be started with `sudo PORT=80 npm run serve`
 - Calling the page works fine, but autofill is still not triggered

-#### Hypothesis
+### Hypothesis

 Since neither an IP nor the additional specification of a port in a URL can be responsible for this, only the insecure connection (http instead of https) remains after the exclusion procedure due to the lack of an SSL certificate.